-On this basis, the Commission found that there was prima facie proof of the likely continuation or recurrence of dumping if the duties expire.
+On this basis, the Commission found that there was prima facie proof of the likelihood of continuation or recurrence of dumping.

-THE ALLEGATION OF CONTINUATION OR RECURRENCE OF MATERIAL INJURY
+THE ALLEGATION OF RECURRENCE OF MATERIAL INJURY

-The Applicant alleges and submitted prima facie evidence to show that there would be price undercutting and that the imports in question are depressing and suppressing its selling prices.
-The Applicant's information indicated that it would experience a decline in sales, profit margins, production, market share, capacity utilisation, return on investment and it will have a negative impact on cash flow, if the duties expire.
+The Applicant alleges and submitted sufficient evidence to show that it would experience price undercutting, price depression, price suppression, a decline in sales value, capacity utilisation, profit, output, productivity, employment, inventories, and growth, if duties expire.
+On this basis the Commission found that there was prima facie proof of the likelihood of recurrence of material injury.

-On this basis the Commission found that there was prima facie proof of the recurrence of material injury.
+No. 34612 67